NandoGommez/pysonofflan-remix/README.rst

 To control Sonoff switches running the V3+ Itead firmware (tested on 3.0, 3.0.1, 3.1.0, 3.3.0, 3.4.0, 3.5.0), locally (LAN mode).

-# No longer maintained!
+# Remix of the original pysonofflan
-This component is no longer being maintained, instead for Home Assistant users, use https://github.com/AlexxIT/SonoffLAN, which is more functional and stable.
-Any future contributions I make will be to this repo.
+Apparently the original "pithonofflan from github.com/mattsaxon/pysonofflan" is no longer being maintained, and contained some bugs.

-Unfortunately @AlexxIT has not (yet) made his component callable outside of Home Assistant, but since I'm not using this component, I will not be maintaining it.
-Sorry.
+I needed something that exactly this component does, so I forked it, fixed the line I needed, and re-up in case the original was removed.

 **This will only work for Sonoff devices running V3+ of the stock (Itead / eWeLink) firmware.
 For users of V1.8.0 - V2.6.1, please use**  `PySonoffLAN <https://pypi.org/project/pysonofflan/>`_